Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

-As a fundamental property of 2D materials, elasticity~\cite{kiely2021DFTmech, SINGH2021108068} is closely associated with their potential applications.
+\paragraph{Mechanical properties} As a fundamental property of 2D materials, elasticity~\cite{kiely2021DFTmech, SINGH2021108068} is closely associated with their potential applications.
 Utilizing a stress-strain-based method, we conducted ML predictions of elastic properties for approximately 7,000 entries from the C2DB database.
-Specifically, we calculated the effective longitudinal modulus~\cite{molecules28114337} \(L_m=\frac{1}{4}(C_{11}+C_{22}+C_{12}+C_{21})\) and the shear modulus \(G_m = C_{66}\) , as shown in Figure \ref{fig:properties}(a-b).
-The linear correlation coefficients between the ML-predicted values of $L_m$ and $G_m$ and the corresponding DFT-calculated values are 0.53 and -0.10, respectively.
+Specifically, we calculated the effective longitudinal modulus~\cite{molecules28114337} \(L_m=\frac{1}{4}(C_{11}+C_{22}+C_{12}+C_{21})\) and the shear modulus \(G_m = C_{66}\), as shown in Figure~\ref{fig:properties}(a-b).
+The linear correlation coefficients between the ML-predicted values of $L_m$ and $G_m$ and the corresponding DFT-calculated values are 0.53 and -0.12, respectively.
 This indicates a moderate correlation for $L_m$, while virtually no correlation is observed for $G_m$).
 One possible reason is that elastic constants, being second derivatives of the total energy with respect to strain, are particularly sensitive to error propagation.
 This is consistent with previous assessments of the M3GNet model~\cite{m3gnet}, although the present model exhibits improved linearity.
-Moreover, it is important to note that the calculations in the C2DB database do not include VDW corrections.
+Moreover, it is important to note that the calculations in the C2DB database do not include vDW corrections.
 This omission prevents the emergence of an ideal linear relationship of \(y = x\) between ML predictions and DFT references.
 To better capture the actual relationship, we performed linear regression between the two datasets and found that the fitted lines are not parallel to \(y = x\).
-After fitting, the correlation coefficients significantly improved to 0.72 for $L_m$ and 0.60 for $G_m$, respectively.
-This deviation is attributed to the influence of VDW interactions, particularly in metallic and semiconducting systems, as well as the varying magnitude of such corrections across different material classes.
+After fitting, the correlation coefficients significantly improved to 0.73 for $L_m$ and 0.58 for $G_m$, respectively.
+This deviation is attributed to the influence of vDW interactions, particularly in metallic and semiconducting systems, as well as the varying magnitude of such corrections across different material classes.
+Further analysis based on outlier filtering yields improved correlations, as discussed in the SI (see Figure~\ref{fig:elastic_modulus}).